den4k-pr/den4k-pr/README.md

 I em Frontend developer 👨‍💻🚀
 -------------------------------

 Specializing in interface development for various projects.
-My previous position was at the startup STARPASS IT.
 Currently, I am actively enhancing my skills and seeking new challenges. 🚀👨‍💻

 * 🌍  I'm based in Польща
 * 🖥️  See my portfolio at [portfolio](http://portfolio-den.vercel.app/)